Summary of Vehicle and Parking Regulations

 Overnight Parking – Overnight on-campus storage of automobiles, trucks, trailers or other vehicles is prohibited unless authorized by the Parking Services.
 Vehicles bearing a valid resident student or commuting student overnight permit are exempt from this prohibition.

 Reserved Spaces – Unauthorized vehicles parked in reserved spaces will be cited and may be towed at the owner’s expense.

-Disabled Vehicles – Parking Services or the Department of Public Safety must be notified about all inoperable vehicles.
+Disabled Vehicles – Parking Services or the University Police must be notified about all inoperable vehicles.
 The person operating the vehicle must remain with it until the officer arrives to determine if there is a hazard.
 Vehicles must be moved within 24 hours or will be towed at the operator’s expense.

 Towing – The University reserves the right to immobilize (boot) or to remove and impound abandoned vehicles or vehicles in violation of University parking regulations.

 Appeals – An appeal of parking violation penalties must be filed with the Parking Services Office within fifteen (15) calendar days of the issuance of the Notice of Violation.

 Vehicle Maintenance – Maintenance to any vehicle in a campus parking lot is prohibited.
 This includes mechanical and cosmetic work.
 Maintenance would include but is not limited to car washing, waxing, oil changes, body or motor repairs.

 Jump Starts –Free jump start service is available by calling Parking Services at 831-1184 during business hours or University Police at 831-2222 after 5 PM.
 Give your lot number and car description; then lift your car’s hood for easy identification.